yjiace/alibabacloud-devops-mcp-server/IFLOW.md

    - `types.ts` - Defines all Zod schemas for input validation
    - `errors.ts` - Custom error handling for Yunxiao API responses
    - `version.ts` - Version information for the server
+   - `toolsets.ts` - Toolset definitions and configuration
+   - `toolsetManager.ts` - Toolset management implementation

 The server implements a standard MCP server pattern where:
-1. Tools are registered with their schemas in the ListTools handler
+1. Tools are registered with their schemas in the ListTools handler based on enabled toolsets
-2. Actual tool execution happens in the CallTool handler
+2. Actual tool execution happens in the CallTool handler, routed to appropriate toolset handlers
 3. Each operation has a dedicated function file that makes API calls to Yunxiao
 4. All inputs are validated using Zod schemas before processing